Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 19. Nuremberg

-When planning what to see in Bavaria, be sure to add Nuremberg on to your list.
-This fascinating ancient walled city packs a punch and there are many things to see and do.
+When planning what to see in Bavaria, be sure to add Nuremberg to your list.
+This fascinating ancient walled city, with its well-preserved Old Town, packs a punch, and there are many things to see and do.
+The Imperial Castle, a crucial historic structure within the Old Town, was once the residence of Germany’s Kaiser and kings.
 Read more: Fantastic Things to do in Nuremberg Germany

 A highlight for us was taking the underground tour to explore the cellars of the city.
-This underground maze of tunnels once housed the cities beer keeping it cool and ready to drink.
-During WWII the cellars were used for safety during the air raids as Nuremberg was heavily hit during the conflict.
+This underground maze of tunnels once housed the city’s beer, keeping it cool and ready to drink.
+During WWII, the cellars were used for safety during the air raids as Nuremberg was heavily hit during the conflict.
+Nuremberg also played a significant role during the time of the Holy Roman Empire, adding to its rich medieval heritage and historical charm.

 20. Documentation Centre and Nazi Party Rally Grounds